Norwegian Joy deck plans

 Each of the Norwegian Joy cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Norwegian Joy staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Norwegian Joy (built 2017, with a former name “Norwegian Bliss”, last refurbished in 2019) is the second of all four Breakaway Plus-class Norwegian Cruise Lines ships – together with the sisterships Norwegian Escape (2015), Norwegian Bliss (2018) and Norwegian Encore (2019).
+Norwegian Joy (2017-built, initially named “Norwegian Bliss”, last refurbished in 2019) is the second of all four Breakaway Plus-class NCL cruise ships - together with the sisterships Norwegian Escape (2015), Norwegian Bliss (2018), Norwegian Encore (2019).
 The ship was ordered in 2014.
 Its construction (under the name Norwegian Bliss) started on Sept 16, 2015.
 On Oct 12, 2015, was announced that the vessel will be renamed and designed specifically for the Chinese market, The new name “Norwegian Joy” (in Chinese glyphs 喜悦号 / Xi Yue Hao) was officially announced on February 29, 2016 (leap year).
 The characters for “Joy” mean “Inner Joy”.

 Follows a review of NCL Joy’s new features (venues, facilities and innovations):